oguzhankara/DRLND-Collaboration-and-Competition/Report.md

 ## Multi-Agent Deep Deterministic Policy Gradient (MADDPG)

-I used MADDPG algorithm - which is explained in **_Continuous Control with Deep Reinforcement Learning_** [paper](https://arxiv.org/pdf/1509.02971.pdf) by **Google Deepmind** - to solve the environment.
+I used the DDPG algorithm as a base - which is explained in **_Continuous Control with Deep Reinforcement Learning_** [paper](https://arxiv.org/pdf/1509.02971.pdf) by **Google Deepmind** - to implement MADDPG algorithm and hence to solve the environment.
 This is _a model-free, off-policy actor-critic algorithm using deep function approximators that can learn policies in high-dimensional, continuous action spaces_.
 This is an extension of Deep Q-learning specialized for continuous tasks.
 A [single-agent DDPG implementation](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) to solve OpenAI Gym's Pendulum environment is used as a base point to start my implementation.

 Further details about vanilla DDPG algorithm are outlined in the following sub-sections;